utah-cs3550-fa24/assignments/hw6.md

 this last table header cell have the class `sort-asc`, `sort-desc`, or neither.

-When the table cell is clicked (that is, inside the click handler), use jQuery's [class attribute methods][jq-class] to determine what state the table is in.
+When the table cell is clicked (that is, inside its click handler), use jQuery's [class attribute methods][jq-class] to determine what state the table is in.
 If it's unsorted or sorted descending, make it instead sorted ascending.
 If it's sorted ascending, make it sorted